TedHusted/awake/awake.md/awake.md

 Idisi: The code changes will be modest.
 Mainly removing impediments and increasing flow.
 Most of the work will be in the training.
 The training builds community while it uplifts.

+The lights above hummed softly as the discussion paused.
+Phoebe scanned the faces around the circle.
+No objections.
+No hesitation.
+The council had debated long enough.
+She took a breath.

 Phoebe: Do I have a motion to vote on the proposal?

 Iapetus: I move that we bring the SI Uplifting to a vote.

 Crius: Second.

-Phoebe: All those in favor, say “Aye.” … All those against, say “Nay.” … The proposal passes by unanimous vote.
+Phoebe: All those in favor, say “Aye.” … All those against, say “Nay.”

+The proposal passes by unanimous vote.

 Idisi: Very good.
 I’ll confirm the decision with the Vanir High Council via ansible.
 Then we will proceed.